These are the six wines we’re most excited about right now. Small production, personally selected, limited quantities.

 THE APPELLATION: MARSANNAY

-Marsannay occupies a peculiar place in the Burgundy hierarchy.
-It is the northernmost commune of the Côte de Nuits — the gateway village, sitting at the top of the famous slope that descends through Gevrey-Chambertin, Morey-Saint-Denis, Chambolle-Musigny, and Vougeot before reaching Vosne-Romanée.
-Its clay-limestone soils are closely related to those of its more celebrated neighbors to the south, but the cooler northern exposure and the history of the appellation (Marsannay was better known for its rosé until the 1990s) have kept it largely under the radar.
+Marsannay is the northernmost commune of the Côte de Nuits, sitting at the top of the famous vineyards that descend through Gevrey-Chambertin, Morey-Saint-Denis, Chambolle-Musigny, and Vougeot before reaching Vosne-Romanée.
+Its clay-limestone mid-Jurassic soils are closely related to those of its more celebrated neighbors to the south and there is evidence of vines growing here since the 7th century.

 That relative obscurity is what makes it so interesting right now.
 The best Marsannay producers are making wines with real Côte de Nuits character — that cool precision, the red fruit and violet aromatics, the mineral backbone — at prices that reflect village status rather than the premium that Gevrey or Vosne commands.
 For a wine buyer looking for serious red Burgundy that over-delivers on price, Marsannay is one of the most compelling addresses in the entire Côte d’Or.